-The notion of the three pillars of Project Management is a result of the years of experience in the localization and translation fields by our company.
-Naming these elements has helped us identify and address the most important challenges that we were facing.
-The three critical components are Processes, Resources, and People – as follows:
+Based on years of experience in the localization and translation industry, we’ve developed the concept of the three pillars of project management.
+Naming these elements helped us identify and address the biggest challenges we were facing.
+The three essential components of project management are Processes, Resources, and People.

-Processes are to be defined and then followed.
+Processes must first be defined, and then followed.
 They need to be adaptable to any changing circumstances.
-Overly strict processes can be as hurtful as sloppy procedures.
-Having control here means both applying predefined processes and knowing when to deviate from them.
+Overly strict processes can be just as detrimental as unclear or vague procedures.
+Here, being in control means both adhering to predefined processes and knowing when to deviate from them.

 Project management means resource management.
-In the translation and localization business it is all about the proper handling of hundreds of files, versioning them, storing them and analyzing them.
-It is tracking all the changes and distributing them to all interested parties.
-Anyone who has lost a file can appreciate the importance of that aspect.
+The translation and localization industry revolves around the proper handling of hundreds of files.
+They need to be securely stored, analyzed, and versioned.
+All changes must be tracked and distributed to all interested parties.
+If you’ve ever lost a file, you’ll appreciate the importance of this!

-If any one of the three pillars is weak, then the system as a whole is unsustainable.
+If there is a problem with any one of the three pillars then the system as a whole is unsustainable.
 Get one pillar wrong and the structure will crumble.
-Matching vendor availability with deadlines, matching specific requirements with offered services, and matching budgets with rates, are all very difficult if one of the three components described above appears to have been neglected in relation to the other two.
-Staying ahead of the competition, maintaining high margins and delivering the required services will be successful if we base our thinking on the strong foundation that these three pillars provide.
+Matching vendor availability with deadlines, matching specific requirements with offered services, or matching budgets with rates, can be almost impossible if one of the three components has been neglected in favor of the other two.